NCERT Solutions for Class 12 Physics Chapter 10 - Wave Optics

 The portion of the wavefront of the light from the distant star which is seen from Earth is a plane since a small area of a large sphere will nearly look like a plane.

 No, the speed of light in glass is not independent of the colour.
 The colour of the light does influence the refractive index and speed of light in the medium.
-The refractive index of the violet light is greater than the refractive index of red light and hence red component of the white light travels faster in the glass than the red component of the light.
+The refractive index of the violet light is greater than the refractive index of red light, and hence the red component of the white light travels faster in the glass than the red component of the light.

 as